power-stack/nalanda/README.md

+# This repo is deprecated, all the codes are moved into org [nalands](https://github.com/nalandas).

 # Resource Management in Data Center

 Our purpose is provide an integration tool to manage the resource across entire datacenter and cloud environments, include CPU, memory, storage, and other compute resources.